walmartlabs/concord-website/docs/plugins/git.md

 <a name="response"/>
 ### Git Task Response

-Git task returns response object with following fields.
+Git task returns result object with following fields.
 - `ok`: `true` if the operation succeeded.
 - `status`: `NO_CHANGES` if repository is clean, otherwise returns `SUCCESS` or `FAILURE` if operation successful or failed respectively.